 Updates to Google’s Meta Description Display

-In December 2017, Google officially acknowledged it’s changing meta description lengths from about 160 characters to anywhere from 300 to 350 characters, with the most descriptions being about 325 characters.
+In December 2017, Google officially acknowledged it’s changing meta description lengths from about 160 characters to anywhere from 300 to 350 characters, with most of the descriptions being about 325 characters.
 Moreover, Google has said that, even if you create your own meta descriptions, it won’t always be displayed.
 Instead, Google will sometimes change the description to a different few lines of content on your page it feels will benefit search engine users more.

 In a way, that does mean leaving a meta description blank if you can’t think of one is more beneficial than a bad meta description.
 But at the same time, it means you have much more room to control the narrative around your site.
 By creating high-quality meta description on your own, you have a better chance of delivering the message you want to potential site visitors, increasing the chance of a better click-through rate.